Skip to content

 Blacklisted: An American Story, on loan from Jewish Museum Milwaukee, incorporates film, personal narratives, objects, costume, and photography to examine the shifting definition of what it meant then—and what it means now—to be a patriotic American, and who gets to decide.
 The Capital Jewish Museum expands on the original presentation about the Hollywood Blacklist to include a look at the Red Scare’s impact on federal employees in the nation’s capital.

-This special exhibition is made possible in part by Lead supporters Richard Small Alper, the Nussdorf Family, and David Bruce Smith, Grateful American Foundation; Major supporters Marcella and Neil Cohen, Bob and Kate Giaimo, and Howard Morse and Laura Loeb; and Additional supporters Linda and Eli Frank, the Karchem Raizes Family, Samuel Lehrman; Wilma Probst-Levy, Silver Diner, Pat and Robert Silverman, and John Tolleris.
+This special exhibition is made possible in part by Lead supporters Richard Small Alper, the Nussdorf Family, and David Bruce Smith, Grateful American Foundation; Major supporters Marcella and Neil Cohen, Bob and Kate Giaimo, and Howard Morse and Laura Loeb; and Additional supporters Cooley LLP, Linda and Eli Frank, the Karchem Raizes Family, Samuel Lehrman, Wilma Probst-Levy, Silver Diner, Pat and Robert Silverman, John Tolleris, and Bob Tracy and Martha Gross.

 For sponsorship information about Blacklisted: An American Story, please contact Malki Karkowsky, Chief Advancement Officer, at 202-290-2593.